vijayshreepathak/Deribit-Trading/README.md

 # Deribit Trading System

-A high-performance C++ application designed to interact with the Deribit Test API for cryptocurrency trading.
-This project demonstrates secure API authentication, comprehensive order management, and real-time market data retrieval—all built with modern C++ standards and a modular architecture.
+A high-performance **C++ application** designed to interact with the Deribit Test API for cryptocurrency trading.
+This project demonstrates secure API authentication, comprehensive order management, and real-time market data retrieval—all built using modern C++ standards and a modular architecture.

 ---